The good conversationalist.

 Overusing filler words like “um,” “like,” “y’know.”

-Saying “awesome,” “great,” “literally,” or “actually” too often.
+Saying "awesome," "great," "literally," or "actually" constantly.

-When Someone Seems Distracted
+When Someone Looks Distracted

 If someone keeps looking away while you’re talking, it’s okay to call attention to it politely.
 Stop mid-sentence, glance in the same direction, and ask, “Is something happening over there?”
 This might gently bring their attention back to you.